NCAR/SWM_documentation/docs/build.md

 cmake -DSWM_AMREX=ON -DAMReX_ROOT=$AMREX_INSTALL_DIR/lib/cmake/AMReX -S $SWM_ROOT -B $SWM_BUILD_DIR
 ```

-You will need to pass AMReX CMake build options if you would like to build the SWM mini-app for parallel execution.
+You will need to pass additional AMReX CMake build options if you would like to build the SWM mini-app for parallel execution.
 For example if you want to build the AMReX version of the SWM mini-app, e.g with `SWM_MPI=ON` and/or `SWM_OPENMP=ON`, then you will need to enable those features when building the AMReX library.

 | Variable Name | Value |
 |---------------|-------|